rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - workloadId - System.String: ID of the object and not the FID.
     - snapshotId - System.String: Corresponds to snapshot ID in Rubrik CDM tables.
 - Returns InvestigationCsvDownloadLinkReply.
-### iocfeedentries
-Lists IOC entries for a threat feed.

-- There are 8 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - providerId - System.String: ID of threat feed
-    - threatFeedType - list of ThreatFeedTypes: Type of IOCs to return
-    - feedEntryStatusFilter - FeedEntryStatusFilter: Filter feed entries by entry status.
-    - feedEntrySort - FeedEntrySort: Sorts feed entries
-- Returns IocFeedEntryConnection.
 ### ipwhitelist
 - The ipwhitelist subcommand takes no arguments.
 - Returns GetWhitelistReply.